Skip to Content

 Environment Variables

-The parsing logic of the option value depends on its type:
+How the variable value is parsed depends on its type:

 Use the --showConfig command line option to inspect the resolved configuration.